jobrouter/typo3-process/Documentation/Configuration/Index.rst

 Extension configuration
 =======================

-To configure the extension, go to :guilabel:`Admin Tools > Settings > Extension Configuration` and click on the :guilabel:`Configure extensions` button.
+To configure the extension, go to :guilabel:`System > Settings > Extension Configuration` and click on the :guilabel:`Configure extensions` button.
 Open the :guilabel:`jobrouter_process` configuration: